abhimangs/obsidian-vortex/README.md

 This theme is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the license terms.

+## 🙏 Acknowledgments
+Special thanks to the Obsidian community for their support and inspiration.
 ---

 <p align="center">